dawaa/redux-shapeshifter-middleware/README.md

 #### `base <string>`
 _`default: ''`_

 This sets the base url for all API calls being made through this middleware.
-Could be overwritten by using the `axios.baseURL` property on the Action.
+Could be overwritten by using the [`ACTION.axios.baseURL`](#actionaxios-object) property on the Action.

 #### `constants <object>`
 * API `<string>`